-We’ll go over the pros and cons for these popular LED light fixtures, as well as link to any relevant unboxing videos.
+We’ll go over the pros and cons of these popular LED light fixtures, as well as a link to any relevant unboxing videos.

 Ultimately, the best LED lights for your freshwater tank are the ones that will meet the specific needs of your tank.

 Consider your own aquarium objectives as you go through the list, and use them to guide your decision making.